 - flavored gelatin

-You could also add scented extracts (peppermint, lavender) to give your dough a scent.
+You could also add scented extracts (peppermint, lavender) to give your it a scent.

 How to Make Your Own Playdough

 Start by mixing the dry ingredients in a medium size pot.
 Next, you can add the water, oil, and your food coloring of choice to the pot.
 Then, mix the ingredients together thoroughly.